python-trio/trio/docs/source/awesome-trio-libraries.rst

 Tools and Utility Libraries
 ---------------------------
 * `anyio <https://github.com/agronholm/anyio>`__ - AnyIO is a asynchronous compatibility API that allows applications and libraries written against it to run unmodified on asyncio, curio and trio.
+* `tractor <https://github.com/goodboy/tractor>`__ - tractor is an attempt to bring trionic structured concurrency to distributed multi-core Python.
+* `sniffio <https://github.com/python-trio/sniffio>`__ - This is a tiny package whose only purpose is to let you detect which async library your code is running under.